150th Year in America Reunion

 Douwe & Rina van den Berg and son Gerben,

-and W. Klaas van Schoneveld
+W. Klaas van Schoneveld

 Standing: Bram Borst, Willy Borst-Schouten, W. Klaas van Schoneveld, Cor Beemsterboer and Douwe van den Berg